avik-das/giferly/README.md

 <dl>
   <dt><a href="http://www.erlang.org/download.html">Erlang</a></dt>
   <dd>In particular, the compiler and virtual machine are needed to build and run this application.
-As I am using Ubuntu 11.04 in developing this application, I have developed against Erlang R13B03, and as such have avoided any features available only in later releases.</dd>
+As I am using Ubuntu 11.04 in developing this application, I have developed against Erlang R13B03, and as such have avoided any features available only in later releases.
+I have since tested on Ubuntu 18.04, Erlang/OTP 20.</dd>

   <dt><a href="http://esdl.sourceforge.net/">Esdl (Erlang SDL bindings)</a></dt>
-  <dd>Used to render the decoded GIF onto the screen.
-The Makefile assumes the library files live inside `/usr/lib/esdl`, which is where Ubuntu's `erlang-esdl` package (and presumably Debian's) installs the library.
-Change the Makefile if you install it elsewhere.</dd>
+  <dd>Used to render the decoded GIF onto the screen.</dd>
 </dl>

 Current Status